MicrosoftEdge/JsDbg/CONTRIBUTING.md

 * Field: `targetModules` | Type: array of strings

   An array of module names that this extension targets.
 This extension will only be served if one or more of its target modules are loaded in the debugger.
-This extension will target all modules if this field is excluded or an empty array is provided.
+This extension will target all modules if this field is excluded or if an empty array is provided.

 #### DbgObject